droneRL2020/End-to-end-self-driving/README.md

 3) "1_behavioral_cloning_test.py" - Checked performance with test(unseen) dataset before adapting model to real robot.

 ### Test
-1) "1_test.py" - Can check how to achieve 30 FPS on Raspberry Pi3 using dronekit API
+1) "1_test.py" - Can check how to achieve reactiveness of the car(30 FPS) on Raspberry Pi3 using PiCamera API

 ### Results
 #### Vending Machine